 I have this joke all the time.
 It’s like cache causes a lot of problems.
 But before a live stream, I’ll clear the cache, I’ll free all the memories so that the live stream has the best chance of going as smooth as possible because sometimes the problems that happen are due to, you know, having, you know, cache issues or they’re due to apps that are hogging processes.

-So before a live stream, I’d use Parallels Toolbox to clean everything, and that, you know, makes a big difference to how smooth your live stream can actually run.
+Before a live stream, I’d use Parallels Toolbox to clean everything, and that, you know, makes a big difference to how smooth your live stream can actually run.
 There are so many tools within Parallels Toolbox, like I don’t use them all, but you can like record your screen, you can take screenshots, you can like hide your desktop as well.

-So Parallels Toolbox is quite cheap.
+Parallels Toolbox is quite cheap.
 It’s about $20 a year and they always, every year they always have a Christmas sale and a, you know, a black Friday sale.

-So if you were on the live stream or you’ve watched the video from vlogmas, you know that I’ve got a big list of videos that I need to get through.
+If you were on the live stream or you’ve watched the video from vlogmas, you know that I’ve got a big list of videos that I need to get through.
 One of the tools that I am using and love at the moment to help keep me organised is a free tool called Notion.

 And you may have heard a little bit of hype about it because there’s a lot of YouTubers, you know, big YouTubers reviewing it.
 A lot of people talking about it.
 I love it because it’s free.